-Physical pain and suffering includes not only the pain and trauma experienced by the accident victim at the time of the injury, but the pain and discomfort experienced during the recovery process and into the future.
+Physical pain and suffering include not only the pain and trauma experienced by the accident victim at the time of the injury but the pain and discomfort experienced during the recovery process and into the future.
 This would include compensation for one’s inability to perform physical activities as well or as often as one used to prior to the incident.

 Unlike other kinds of damages after an accident, like medical bills and lost wages which are quantifiable, it is not easy to document someone’s pain and suffering.
 Florida law recognizes pain and suffering as a form of “general damage claim” and allows some leeway in how an injury victim can substantiate the pain and suffering they have experienced and can reasonably expect to experience in the future.

 In calculating these damages, a number of factors can be considered in determining the amount of compensation to be paid to an accident victim, including the severity of the injury, type of medical treatment received, the length of recovery, and long term consequences, if any, of the injuries and the impact that the injuries have had on the victim’s life.
 However, each case will be different, because not only is each accident unique but each person deals with pain differently.